Mauna Loa

 NPS Photo / Katja Chudoba

-A hike up the 13,678 foot (4,170 m) Mauna Loa can be rewarding, but poses a significant challenge.
-The summit is high altitude and the trail is over rough, jagged, and often loose lava.
-The trail is marked with ahu (stacked rocks) and can be very easy to lose in times of low visibility.
+The hike is challenging but rewarding, taking you through diverse ecosystems, from forests filled with native flora to the stark, otherworldly terrain of Mauna Loa.
+The summit is high altitude and the trail is over rough, jagged, and often loose lava rock.
+The trail is marked with cairns (stacked rocks) and can be very easy to lose in times of low visibility.

 Stays are limited to 3 consecutive nights per site.
 Backpackers to Mauna Loa should be adequately equipped, experienced in wilderness/high altitude trekking, and physically fit.